jamesblasco/modal_bottom_sheet/sheet/README.md

 #### Fit modes

-By default the sheet height will be the minimun between the max available height and the one recommended by the child.
+By default the sheet height will be the minimum between the max available height and the one recommended by the child.

-It is possible to force the sheet child to be the maxium size available by setting  `SheetFit.expand`
+It is possible to force the sheet child to be the maximum size available by setting  `SheetFit.expand`

 ```dart
 Sheet(